stefan-hoeck/idris2-uv/docs/src/Docs/UV/Async.md

 ## An echo Server

+In this last example, we again set up a simple echo server.
+This time, however, the server gracefully closes all client connections before shutting down (which happens, when `SIGINT` is received).

 ```idris
 parameters {auto l : UVLoop}
   onConnection : AllocCB -> Ptr Stream -> DocIO (Maybe ())